 Emma Raducanu: British No 1 continues winning momentum after first-round success in Montreal

-Emma Raducanu defeats Elena-Gabriela Ruse in first-round encounter at National Bank Open in Montreal; The US Open is live on Sky Sports Tennis and Sky Sports+, streaming service NOW and the Sky Sports app from August 24
+Emma Raducanu defeats Elena-Gabriela Ruse in first-round encounter at National Bank Open in Montreal, where Katie Boulter was beaten by Renata Zarazua; The US Open is live on Sky Sports Tennis and Sky Sports+, streaming service NOW and the Sky Sports app from August 24

 Emma Raducanu continued the winning feeling by sealing a comfortable victory in her opening match of the National Bank Open in Montreal on Monday.